-For example, just because somebody is issued a traffic infraction in Fort Lauderdale, in and of itself does not mean that they will get points.
+For example, just because somebody is issued a traffic infraction in and of itself does not mean that they will get points.
 However, if you have received a point on your license, you do not have to accept it at face value.
 A distinguished and determined traffic lawyer could help you contest the point, and could attempt to mitigate the penalties you face (mainly license suspension).
 Contact an attorney that can advocate for you.

 Points in certain circumstances can be used by insurance companies that justify the increase in insurance premiums.
 Anytime an individual gets points, it does not automatically mean that an individual’s insurance rates will increase, but it certainly would be justified as an insurance company would raise an individual’s rates.